Tayya-D/Cloud-Resume-Challenge/README.md

       - Viewer protocol policy > Allow only HTTPS access
       - Create distribution > Copy the policy CloudFront provides to update your S3 Bucket with
       - Open a new AWS console window > S3 > your_bucket > Permissions > Edit Bucket Policy + paste the copied CloudFront policy > save changes (it should look like something like the cloudfrontpolicy.json file in this repo)
+      - UPDATE - Set a Default root object > set as your index.html
 4) Create a custom DNS domain name via AWS Route53
 5) Create a visitor counter via JavaScript
 6) Create a AWS DynamoDB to store and update the counter